jipolanco/NonuniformFFTs.jl/README.md

 - Setting non-uniform points and executing plans is allocation-free.

 - Different convention is used: non-uniform points are expected to be in $[0, 2π]$.

+- This package allows performing transforms of multiple quantities at the same non-uniform values at once.

 ### Differences with FINUFFT / FINUFFT.jl